Image of a therapist and client in a counseling session.

 Need more help deciding?

 It is true: every couple faces difficulty.
 For many couples, those ups and downs are opportunities to grow both individually and as partners.
 Those ups and downs also test how much a couple trusts each other.
 When that trust needs to be reinforced, couples therapists can often help.
 That is why Thriveworks Newark Counseling offers couples therapy.
-Every couple will face hard times, and during those hard times, many couples are reaching out for help, just like Dax and Kristen.
+Every couple will face hard times, and during those hard times, many couples are reaching out for help.
+If you think you could benefit from couples therapy, you should reach out too.
+Thriveworks Newark is here to help.

 Different Strains within a Relationship